huypham-0607/scholar-rank/README.md

 - [x] Block-Max WAND query engine
 - [x] BM25 scoring
 - [x] C++ retrieval tests
-- [ ] connect Python CLI to C++ retrieval
+- [x] connect Python CLI to C++ retrieval
-- [ ] benchmark retrieval engine
+- [x] benchmark retrieval engine
 - [ ] CSR/CSC citation-graph representation
 - [ ] Global PageRank
 - [ ] approximate Personalized PageRank
 - [ ] public benchmark evaluation

-Planned external benchmarks include BEIR for lexical retrieval and SNAP/OGB citation graphs for graph algorithms.

 ## Why this project?

-Most literature search systems rely primarily on lexical search, embedding similarity, citation counts, or learned recommendation systems.

-Startorch is an experiment in using the citation graph more directly.
+Startorch is an experiment in using the citation graph more directly for research artifact retrieval.

 The main question is whether a combination of: